 My name is Stephen Beaumont, and in brief, I’m a very lucky guy.
 Why?
-Well, for over two decades now, I’ve made the bulk of my living travelling around the world, tasting and writing about beer.
-I got started in the very early 1990′s with a column in the largest circulation edition of Canada’s largest circulation newspaper – again, I’m a lucky guy! – and never looked back.
+Well, for well over two decades now, I’ve made the bulk of my living travelling around the world, tasting and writing about beer.
+I got started in the very early 1990’s with a column in the largest circulation edition of Canada’s largest circulation newspaper – again, I’m a lucky guy! – and never looked back.
 In the years since, I’ve written for a ridiculous variety of publications, from Wine Enthusiast Magazine to The Celebrator, Playboy to Ale Street News, The International Herald Tribune to Whisky Advocate and City Bites to Nation’s Restaurant News.
-I’ve also written, co-written or contributed to eleven books, including The World Atlas of Beer, co-written with Tim Webb and coming to a real or virtual book store near you in the fall of 2012.
+I’ve also written, co-written or contributed to a dozen books, including The Pocket Beer Guide (Pocket Beer Book 2014 in the U.K.) and The World Atlas of Beer, both co-written with Tim Webb.

 When I’m not tasting, talking about or writing about beer, I taste, talk about and write about spirits, cocktails and food, with the occasional foray into travel journalism.
 I’m proud to say that my work regularly appears in eight magazines and is more irregularly published in at least six or eight other publications, ranging from online journals to conventional newspapers and full-colour glossies.